-- 9.1 Future prospects of parameters
+9.1 Future prospects of parameters

 - a) Range

 - b) Area

 - c) Structure and functions

-- 9.2 Additional information

-- In the medium to longer term the extensive restoration works and management carried out through Peatland Action and other funding sources are likely to lead to an improvement in the condition of some active raised bog features - and eventually to the restoration and reclassification of some areas of degraded raised bog to active bog.
-So far, Peatland Action has funded restoration work on 9 SAC raised bogs (438 ha), 16 SSSIs (340 ha) and 18 un-designated raised bogs (305 ha).
+In the medium to longer term the extensive restoration works and management carried out through Peatland Action and other funding sources are likely to lead to an improvement in the condition of some degraded raised bog features - and eventually to the restoration and reclassification of some areas of degraded raised bog to active bog.
+Peatland Action has funded restoration work on 9 SAC raised bogs (438 ha), 16 SSSIs (340 ha) and 18 un-designated raised bogs (305 ha).
 The area of raised bog restored will increase because these figures do not include projects from 2017/18 and further funding rounds are also planned.
 In addition restoration projects on lowland raised bogs are being funded through the ECOCO Life Project and the East Ayrshire Coalfields LIFE project.
-We are not yet in a position to demonstrate fully successful restoration from degraded to active bog - so are currently just reporting on changes in assessed condition within the existing Natura habitat categories - but this will be reviewed as the restorations projects progress.
-Any improvements in condition brought about by restoration activitites could be undermined by the effects of high levels of Nitrogen deposition and by climate change.
-The assessment of N deposition indicates that the critical load threshold for N is breached across 98% of the feature area and that the level of threat assigned to air pollution should be High and trend for future prospects on structure and function could be Very Negative (see UK Approach document).
-However, given the level of restoration work that has been done, is underway or planned, and the amount of habitat already in favourable or recovering condition, it seems more appropriate to class the future prospects as Positive - slight /moderate improvement.
+We are not yet in a position to demonstrate successful restoration from degraded to active bog - so are currently just reporting on changes in assessed condition.
+Not all restoration projects will result in full restoration to active bog across the whole project area.
+Given the extent and complexity of previous modifications of site topography and hydrology on the dome and rand, and modifications to the hydrological connection to the surrounding land (the loss of lagg fen), it is likely that even successful restoration projects will only result in some of the degraded bog being fully restored to active bog.
+Any improvements in condition brought about by restoration activitites could be undermined by the effects of high levels of Nitrogen depostion and by climate change.
+The assessment of N deposition indicates that the critical load threshold for N is breached across 100% of the feature area and that the level of threat assigned to air pollution should be High and trend for future prospects on structure and function could be Very Negative (see UK Approach document).
+However, given the level of restoration work that has been done, is underway or planned, and the amount of habitat in favourable or recovering condition, it seems more appropriate to class the future prospects as Positive - slight /moderate improvement.